jeffmerkey/icapsql-release/README.md

 YUM/DNF repository sources and binaries for the C-ICAP Project and ICAPSQL Project for Red Hat Enterprise Linux, CentOS, AWS Linux, and Oracle Linux distributions.

-The respository is available online at [https://repo.icapsql.com](https://repo.icapsql.com).
+The repository is available online at [https://repo.icapsql.com](https://repo.icapsql.com).
 The repository is currently a work in progress.